Patchcoat/OpenDice/README.md

 roll coin x
 The x in the above must be a number.
 It cannot be an equation.

 NOTE: Coins must be in the format "roll coin x".
-Flipping coins and rolling dice at the same time is not recmmended as all the information from the die rolls may not show up.
+Flipping coins and rolling dice at the same time is not recmmended as all the information from the die rolls may not show up, even when using the verbose tag.

 ### Tags